 - One glass of water shuts down midnight hunger pangs for almost 100% of the dieters studied in a University of Washington study.

-- Lack of water is the #1 trigger of daytime fatigue.
+- Dehydration is the #1 trigger of daytime fatigue.

 - Research indicates that 8-10 glasses of water a day could significantly ease back and joint pain for up to 80% of sufferers.

-- A mere 2% drop in body water can trigger fuzzy short-term memory, trouble with basic math, and difficulty focusing on the computer screen or on a printed page.
+- A mere 2% drop in body water can trigger fuzzy short-term memory, trouble with basic math, and difficulty focusing on the computer screen or page.

-- Drinking 5 glasses of water daily decreases the risk of colon cancer by 45%.It can slash the risk of breast cancer by 79%, and reduce the risk of developing bladder cancer by 50%.
+- Drinking 5 glasses of water daily reduces the risk of colon cancer by 45%, it can reduce the risk of breast cancer by 79%, and the risk of developing bladder cancer by 50%.